 If Cells to be Activated List Item IE is contained in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall activate the cell indicated by NR CGI IE and reconfigure the physical cell identity for which the NR PCI IE is included.

+If SSBs within the cell to be Activated List IE is included in the Cells to be Activated List Item IE within the gNB-CU CONFIGURATION UPDATE message, the gNB-DU shall, if supported, only activate the SSB beams indicated by SSB to be Activated IE.

+If at least one requested SSB beam in the SSBs within the cell to be Activated List IE is activated, gNB-DU includes the Cells with SSBs Activated List IE in the GNB-CU CONFIGURATION UPDATE ACKNOWLEDGE message.
+The gNB-CU shall consider that the SSB beams indicated by the SSBs activated List IE as activated.

 If Cells to be Deactivated List Item IE is contained in the GNB-CU CONFIGURATION UPDATE message, the gNB-DU shall deactivate the cell indicated by NR CGI IE.